businessandyandthefeerex/businessandyandthefeerex.github.io/README.md

 categories table page for filtering by arbitrary category labels
 add rest of reviews
 stats on ratings and also ratings by regions maybe
+should list/index/category pages have lists that include a date for the posts retrieved?